By Rebecca Brown

 Whether you want to nurture your soul and walk the whole, or only part of the Camino, you should include it on your wellness travel itinerary.
 Santiago de Compostela will welcome you with a friendliness you can’t find anywhere else.
 In addition to its incontestable magnetism, impressive artistic and historical wealth, and remarkable cuisine, this Galician city also offers a relaxed and joyful vibe thanks to the multitude of serene pilgrims that walk its beautifully arranged streets.

-Angus Glens, Scotland
+Wellness Travel in the Angus Glens, Scotland

 If green is your favourite colour, you are probably a real nature lover, and you know Scotland should be on your must-see list.
 And if you plan to indulge in the beauty of this country, you can begin with exploring the five enchanting valleys known for hiding some of the most impressive landscapes north-east Scotland has, the Angus Glens.
 If you’re visiting the UK, you’ll benefit by including them on your wellness travel itinerary.